rolandc85/VbaPcre2/README.md

 -------------------------------------------------------------
 ### Project objectives
   Previously mentioned Mr. @jpbro:
-  > The secondary goal of this project is to be a drop-in replacement for the VBSscript RegExp object.
+  > The secondary goal of this project is to be a drop-in replacement for the VBScript.RegExp object.

   Also makes the Pcre2 library work in TwinBasic and VBA (Excel, Word, PowerPoint, Outlook Mail, ...)